Michael Harris II Player Props: Braves vs. Pirates

-Michael Harris II -- hitting .353 in his past 10 games -- will be in action for the Atlanta Braves versus the Pittsburgh Pirates, with Mitch Keller on the hill, on August 8 at 7:05 PM ET.
+The Atlanta Braves, including Michael Harris II and his .618 slugging percentage over his past 10 games, battle starting pitcher Quinn Priester and the Pittsburgh Pirates at PNC Park, Wednesday at 7:05 PM ET.

-In his last game, he strung together two hits (going 2-for-4 with a double) against the Pirates.
+He strung together two hits (going 2-for-4) in his last game against the Pirates.

 Michael Harris II Game Info & Props vs. the Pirates